whaakman/azure-docs.nl-nl/includes/iot-suite-gateway-kit-prepare-nuc-software.md

-## <a name="build-the-gateway"></a>Build the gateway
+<a id="build-iot-edge" class="xliff"></a>

+## Build IoT Edge

-This tutorial uses custom gateway modules to communicate with the remote monitoring preconfigured solution.
-Therefore, you need to build the modules from custom source code.
-The following sections describe how to install the gateway and build the custom gateway module.
+This tutorial uses custom IoT Edge modules to communicate with the remote monitoring preconfigured solution.
+Therefore, you need to build the IoT Edge modules from custom source code.
+The following sections describe how to install IoT Edge and build the custom IoT Edge module.

-### <a name="install-the-gateway"></a>Install the gateway
+<a id="install-iot-edge" class="xliff"></a>

+### Install IoT Edge

-The following steps describe how to install the pre-compiled gateway software on the Intel NUC:
+The following steps describe how to install the pre-compiled IoT Edge software on the Intel NUC:

 1. Configure the required smart package repositories by running the following commands on the Intel NUC: